How to get people to go to your website

-Whether you’re building a brand or selling a product, the success of your site relies on the number of visitors you get and the quality of those interactions.
-An obvious example is an online store, where more traffic often means more sales.
+Whether you're building a brand or selling a product, the success of your site relies on the number of visitors you get and the quality of those interactions.
+An obvious example is an online shop, where more traffic often means more sales.
 But traffic is also important if you have a blog, where reaching more people can help you inspire and impact more lives.
-Also, with more visitors, you can create opportunities for sponsorships and ad revenue.
+Also, with more visitors you can create opportunities for sponsorships and ad revenue.
 No matter what kind of site you have, bringing more traffic to your online doorstep is the way to grow and thrive online.

 Where to start

-You can drive traffic and build your online following through a variety of ways.
-Choosing what’s right for you depends on your budget and your goals.
+You can drive traffic and build your online following in a variety of ways.
+Choosing what's right for you depends on your budget and your goals.
 Here are examples of both paid and free ways to promote your site:

 Paid ways to promote your site:

-Google AdWords: Google’s online advertising program lets you create an ad and show it on Google when people search for what you offer.
+Google AdWords: Google's online advertising programme lets you create an ad and show it on Google when people search for what you offer.
 You pay only when someone clicks to visit your site.
 Learn more on the Google AdWords website.